ArduPilot/ardupilot_wiki/common/source/docs/common-vibration-damping.rst

    .. image:: ../../../images/vibration_flamewheel_clone_closeup.jpg
        :target: ../_images/vibration_flamewheel_clone_closeup.jpg

 #.
-The APM flight controller is also mounted on anti-vibration grommets
-   available from `McMaster Carr <http://www.mcmaster.com/#vibration-damping-grommets/>`__ package of 25 each part #9311K64 recommended.
+The APM flight controller is also mounted on anti-vibration grommets available from `McMaster Carr <https://www.mcmaster.com/vibration-damping-grommets>`__ (package of 25 each part #9311K64 recommended).
 #.
-This was successful at damping a FlameWheel clone with flexible arms
-   and over size 12" propellers into the .05 G range.
+This was successful at damping a FlameWheel clone with flexible arms and over size 12" propellers into the .05 G range.

    .. image:: ../../../images/F450-Quad-Vibes-1.png
        :target: ../_images/F450-Quad-Vibes-1.png